Suryansh1191/hackathon/README.md

 ## User App
 This app constist of all the features mentioned above.
-This app generates a unice qr code that can be scanned with the Admin app to verify the booking
+This app generates a unique bare code that can be scanned with the Admin app to verify the booking

 ### About User app
 After loging in User is presented with a dashboard which conatins tabs: